PixelCode01/UIBloatwareRegistry/README.md

 More brands will be added in the future.
 Stay tuned!

-For each supported brand, you will find the following files:
+For each supported brand, you will find the following files inside `<brand-name>` folder:

 - `<brand>-uninstall.py`: The Python script that uninstalls bloatware apps for the specific brand.
 - `<brand>-bloatware-list.md`: The list of package names of bloatware apps for the specific brand.